 Alternatively, we could introduce *at() family of APIs in libcephfs to mitigate this issue.

-#3 Updated by Venky Shankar 21 days ago
+#3 Updated by Venky Shankar over 1 year ago

 So, I am experimenting with how MDS handles path traversals when just an inode number rather than inode number+dname especially when the inode is deleted by a client when another client has an open fd on it.
 We already have `fstatx()` implemented in the Client (libcephfs) -- so I forced a getattr on the (deleted inode) and the MDS seems to handle it (i.e. resovle the inode and return inode attrs).

 Seems like its pretty much straightforward to implement *at() family of calls.
 I went ahead and added those that would be required for the mirror daemon to safely walk snapshot contents (fstatxat, openat, readlinkat, etc..).
 Haven't tested it yet w/ the mirror daemon, but I'll get to it soon.